nolanjacobson/README.md/README.md

 - ⚡ I am a strong believer in decentralization and peer-2-peer technologoies
 - ✉️ You can see more about me and contact me at [nolanjacobson.com](https://nolanjacobson.com)

-**Current Status**
+**Recent Developments**

-- Porting Chainlink decentralized data aggregation Solidity smart contracts to Rust using `near_sdk`
+- Extended Ethers.js to the UTXO capabilities of QTUM (QtumWallet, QtumProvider, QtumContractFactory)
-- Exploring The Graph protocol
+- Developed a QtumTx Chainlink Adapter to post off-chain data on QTUM
-- Diving deeper and deeper into Chainlink
+- Ported Chainlink decentralized data aggregation (FluxAgg) Solidity smart contracts to NEAR

 ![](https://visitor-badge.glitch.me/badge?page_id=nolanjacobson)